Cimarron people (Panama): History

 Slave rebellions and uprisings in the New World were very common during the first years of exploration.
 Runaway slaves were prevalent in Brazil as well, where they were known as palenques, cumbes and quilombos.
 These runaway slaves fled from the mines and Spanish towns and built their own nearly independent towns.
 Such towns hosted a blend of cultures and a diversity of traditions from African, Euroamerican and Indigenous roots.
 In 1529, in what is now Colombia, rebel enslaved people destroyed Santa Marta.

 The Cimarrons in Panama were African slaves who abandoned their Spanish masters in the mid-16th century.
 When brought to Panama, they intermarried with the natives and immediately learned the land in order to outsmart the Spanish.
 An estimated 3,000 of them lived in Nombre de Dios, a town on the Caribbean side.
 Their principal settlement was at Vallano (or Bayano), 30 leagues below Nombre de Dios.
 In the 1570s the Spanish authorities estimated this district had 1700 fighting men.
-Bayano, a Mandinka man who had been enslaved and taken to Panama in 1552, led a rebellion that year against the Spanish in Panama.
+Bayano, a Mandinka man who had been enslaved and taken to Panama in 1552, led a rebellion that year against the Spanish in Panama, known as the Bayano Wars.
 He and his followers escaped to found villages in the lowlands.
 Viceroy Canete felt unable to subdue these maroons, so he offered them terms that entailed a recognition of their freedom, provided they refused to admit any newcomers and returned runaways to their owners.

 Many lived in large settlements or in hideouts concealed in the inhospitable mountains.
 They frequently organized raids on the Spanish settlements and had threatened to burn down Nombre de Dios.
 They often stole treasure from the Spanish and concealed it in the river.
 When the Spanish once prepared to send an expedition against them, they constructed gallows on the main road and threatened to hang and decapitate the Spanish if such a mission was undertaken.

 The Spanish feared that the Cimarrons would join forces with the Indians and stage a mass rebellion.
 To prevent this, they issued strict laws of punishment, called Ordenazas para los negros.
 If a slave ran away from his Spanish master and joined the Cimarrons, he was to be hanged (if recaptured).
 The Indians, who were treated much better than slaves, were also punished with severity if they joined the Cimarrons.

 The Cimarrones valued iron to the extent that the Spanish and English valued gold.
 They used iron to build the heads of their arrows which they used for hunting and for protection against the Spanish.
 They were also skillful in that they could very quickly prepare shelters made out of palm trees which were waterproof and could be warmed with ventilated fires.
 The Cimarrones were not only hunter-gatherers but rather had extensive and well-defended settlements, sometimes numbering over sixty households.